ingmarpeters/Machine-Finder-App/README.md

 ### Locate Device
 The location of your device is a fake one.
 The app will use your browser's location and will show that on the map.
 Any device you open will show the same location and it might not even be your real one (depending on how you are online).
 You get the idea behind this functionality.
-For demo purposes you can open the location in a bigger browser window.
+For demo purposes, you can open the location in a bigger browser window.

 <img src="Documentation/location_map.png" width=90% border=1/>